stevenmaudsley/frontend-engineer-tech-test/README.md

 3. `npm install`
 5. `npm run test`
 4. `npm run dev`

+Given more time I would have liked to improve on some aspects of my submission.

+I would like to have:

+1. Added pagination.
+2. Added Storybook.
+3. Added more generic seach and integrated this into the article page.
+4. Abstracted some methods to mixins/exported from seperate files to keep the code more dry.
+5. Added some more useful tests.
+6. Overwritten boostrap css values to create custom utility classes for spacing/colours etc.

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).